astrokd/data-structures-and-algorithms/challenges/mergeSort/blog.md

 In mergeSort(right=`[4,23]`), context A-right, set the values for n to 2, mid to 2, left to `[4]` and right to `[23]`.

-In mergeSort(left), within context A-right, set the values for n to 1, mid to 1, n is not greater the 1 so context is null and we return to context A-left.
+In mergeSort(left), within context A-right, set the values for n to 1, mid to 1, n is not greater the 1 so context is null and we return to context A-right.

 |      arr          |   mergeSort function  | n | mid |  left  |  right   | context |